certifiedp/Marcgarimi/README.md

 ## About Margarimi

-TradeZ is a minimal, user-friendly decentralized trading interface that simplifies token exchange.
+Margarimi is a minimal, user-friendly decentralized trading interface that simplifies token exchange.
 We've stripped away unnecessary complexity to focus on what matters most: providing a straightforward way to exchange tokens at transparent, fixed rates.

 **Why overcomplicate the wheel?**